richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 A single combat turn runs like this:

 *   Everyone rolls initiative, same as usual
-*   Count down from highest to lowest; when your number comes up, you get your phase
+*   Count down from highest to lowest; when a character's number comes up, they get their phase
 	*   break ties with ERIC as per 5e RAW
-*   When you get to 0, re-roll initiative and start over at the top again[^1]
+*   When you get to 0, the turn is over.
+Re-roll initiative and start over at the top again[^1]

-So for a basic human:

-*   You roll Reaction + Intuition + 1d6
+On your phase, you get 1 Complex action as usual, plus bonus Simple actions depending on your augments (see below).
+Complex and Simple actions can still be interchanged as usual (1 Complex = 2 Simple and vice versa.)
+Youir first Complex action can be used for anything, but the bonus Simple actions are locked to specific types of action.

+{{% alert title="Example" %}}
+Example: Alice (streetsam) and Bob (ganger) are fighting.

+*   Turn 1: Alice rolls 22 (Rea+Int+4d6), Bob rolls 8 (Rea+Int+1d6).
+*   On 22, Alice has a phase.
+She can do 1 Complex _plus_ 3 Simple actions.
-*   And on your phase, you can do 1 Complex or 2 Simple actions
+*   On 8, Bob has a phase.
+Bob can do 1 Complex or 2 Simple actions.
-*   You can do any kind of actions here: physical, astral, magical, or matrix.
+*   Both characters now re-roll and a new turn begins.
+{{% /alert %}}

 ## Augmentations